pingcap/docs/optimizer-hints.md

 ### Step 2: Add required hints

-After defining the `QB_NAME` hint for query blocks of the view, you can add required [hints that take effect in query blocks](#hints-that-take-effect-in-query-blocks) in the form of `TableName@QueryBlockName` to make them take effect inside the view.
+After defining the `QB_NAME` hint for query blocks of the view, you can add required [hints that take effect in query blocks](#hints-that-take-effect-in-query-blocks) in the form of `ViewName@QueryBlockName` to make them take effect inside the view.
 For example:

 - Specify the `MERGE_JOIN()` hint for the first query block of the view `v2`: